iyer-venkat/modules-tutorial/ReadMe.md

 use `node --experimental-specifier-resolution=node calculator.js`

-> _The `--experimental-specifier-resolution=node` flag is used to help ignoring the file extensions and to default to `index.js` when importing directories.
-This can be removed in the future._
+> _The `--experimental-specifier-resolution=node` flag is used to help ignoring the file extensions and to default to `index.js` when importing directories._

 #